 There are other channels, too, including channels for other classes.
 Check them out!
 Regardless of which class you are in, you are part of a larger Epicodus community.

 Install all necessary software on your personal computer.
 The installation instructions for VSCode and Github are here.
-Make sure you also add the Live Share extension, which we'll use to screen share with each other.
-Note: If you are using a Mac, Live Share will only work on macOS High Sierra 10.13 and above.
+Make sure you also add the VS Code Live Share extension, which we'll use to screen share with each other.
+Note: If you are using a Mac, VS Code Live Share will only work on macOS High Sierra 10.13 and above.
 If you're on a lower version of macOS, please upgrade your computer now, and contact your teacher or advisor if you have any issues.
 If you do not have access to a personal computer, please reach out to your teacher or career services staff.

 Install all other necessary software for the course.
 For instance, if you are a Ruby/Rails student, follow instructions for installing Ruby and Rails.
 If you are a C#/.NET student, follow instructions for installing C# and .NET.
 All installation instructions are in the next lesson.